ESZlab/SmithHunter/README.md

 - score: lists all smithRNAs and the corresponding end conservation scores.
 Produces a table with cluster number (first column), score of 5' end conservation (second column), score of 3' end conservation (third column) and NA (fourth column).
 - filter: applies the end conservation thresholds supplied to a preexisting smithRNA fasta file (e.g. the output of module A) and retains only those smithRNAs that pass end conservation filters.

 --path_bedfiles
-Path to clusters bed folder (/5_organismID_clustering/5.2_organismID_results.clusters.bedfiles/ in the working directory).
-Mandatory.
+Path to clusters bed folder (`/5_organismID_clustering/5.2_organismID_results.clusters.bedfiles/` in the working directory).
+Default is a folder named `/5_organismID_clustering/5.2_organismID_results.clusters.bedfiles/` within the current directory.

 --t_five_score
 Number [0-1] indicating the 5’ end conservation threshold to be applied.
 Higher means that only clusters with a very tight 5’ end will pass.
 Optional, default is 0.4.